-Sooner or later everybody who lives with a dog finds himself asking the question "Why does my dog have tail?"
+Sooner or later everybody who lives with a dog finds himself asking the question "Why does my dog have a tail?"
 It turns out that there are several good reasons why tails are a useful piece of apparatus for our dogs.

 It is quite clear that the dog's tail was originally designed to assist the dog in his balance.
 When a dog is running and has to turn quickly he throws the front part of his body in the direction he wants to go.
 His back then bends but his forward velocity is such that his hind quarters will tend to continue in the original direction.
 Left unchecked, this movement might result in the dog's rear swinging widely which could greatly slow his rate of movement or even cause the dog to topple over as he tries to make a high speed turn.
 The dog's tail helps to prevent this.
 Throwing his tail in the same direction that his body is turning serves as a sort of counter weight which reduces the tendency to spin off course.